Emergency Medicine Research Volunteer (EMReV) Program

 Our Mission

-The Emergency Medicine Research Volunteer (EMReV) Program will enable Emergency Physicians to advance patient care through investigational research, ranging from public health surveys to studies on the efficacy of medications and procedural interventions.
-Our volunteers also assist with conducting department quality improvement initiatives.
-We aim for our volunteers to develop basic research skills and increase their knowledge of medical concepts in preparation for the next steps in their medical careers.
+The EMReV Program is designed to support research programs to advance patient care through investigative research, including public health surveys, studies on medication efficacy, and procedural interventions.
+Our volunteers also assist in conducting department quality improvement initiatives.
+We aim to help our volunteers develop basic research skills and increase their knowledge of medical concepts, preparing them for their future medical careers.

 Our Program